Custom Identity Mappings

 Map IdP users to local users in a (as an alternative to using )

-Define access-granting relationships for any entities with the same name, email, or another property in the Veza graph database
+Define access-granting relationships for any user or group with the same name, email, or another property in the Veza graph database

 Identify local account ownership using consistent naming patterns

-You can configure mappings for one or more target data sources based on entity attributes or use templates to correlate identities across multiple destination data sources.
-For example:
+You can configure mappings for one or more target data sources based on entity attributes or use templates to correlate identities and groups across multiple destination data sources.

 Active Directory to SQL Server: